 Commendation Innovations, best practices or strengths identified during the monitoring visit and cited in the report.
 Compliant Scoring targets are met, and no follow-up is required.
-Area of Concern An Area of Concern includes item-specific issues that do not meet the criteria for Corrective Action, but that require follow-up on the part of the NSP, CQI staff or both.
+Area of Concern An Area of Concern includes issues that do not meet the criteria for Corrective Action, but that require follow-up on the part of the NSP, CQI staff or both.
 Areas of Concern are identified in the monitoring report, along with the next steps, or follow-up, required.
-The monitored provider must respond to Areas of Concern with a formal Action Plan (AP) within 30 days.
+The monitored provider must respond to Areas of Concern with a formal Action Plan (AP) within 30 days of receipt of the final monitoring report.
 Corrective Action Scoring targets are not met.
-If a tool or an item is identified to require Corrective Action, the monitored provider must submit a written Action Plan (AP) within 30 days.
+If a tool is identified to require Corrective Action, the monitored provider must submit a written Action Plan (AP) within 30 days of receipt of the final monitoring report.
 CQI staff will follow-up with each organization to review the implementation and outcomes of the plan within 90 days of its anticipated completion.
 Unable to Complete This category refers to items or tools that could not be reviewed during the monitoring.
-This may occur when there is no sample for the CQI team to review, or because an item or tool is slated for a follow-up or focused review during the organization's next scheduled monitoring.
+This most-commonly occurs when there is no data sample for the CQI team to review.